-The first noteworthy point is that although the authors of this article have made substantial effort in searching for academic assessment and results which are directly related to the M&A activities, the outcome has been very limited.
+The first noteworthy point is that although the authors of this article has made substantial effort in searching for academic assessment and results, which are directly related to the M&A activities, the outcome has been very limited.
 Therefore, a substitution that enlarges the scope of our review appears to be more productive and useful.
-In fact, much of our review, purposefully aiming at insights and implications for the Vietnamese context of M&A activities is performed with the literature of FDI.
+In fact, much of our review, purposefully aiming at insights and implications for the Vietnamese context of M&A activities, is performed with the literature of FDI.

-An additional note to our previous opening discussion on FDI in Vietnam is that Vietnam shares much of the Chinese experience in regulating the economy with a normative temptation that "the government should do more to set the rules governing FDI and M&A".
-This is consistent with a consideration of the rules with a very powerful state also functioning in the marketplace (Vuong & Tran, 2009(b)).
-It appears that this argument is further bolstered when these young market economies are faced with economic crisis, financial market meltdown or are adversely affected by international market forces and globally changing conditions (see also, Vuong & Tran, 2009(a)).
+An additional note to our previous opening discussion on FDI in Vietnam is that Vietnam shares much of the Chinese experience in regulating the economy, with a normative temptation that "the government should do more to set the rules governing FDI and M&A." This is consistent with a consideration of economy with a very powerful State also functioning in the marketplace (Vuong and Tran, 2009(b)).
+It appears that this argument is further bolstered when these young market economies face with economic crisis, financial market meltdown or are adversely affected by international market forces and globally changing conditions (see also, Vuong and Tran, 2009(a)).

-Leproux and Brooks (2004) discuss the necessity of the continuous flows of FDI to the Vietnamese transition economy.
+Leproux and Brooks (2004) discuss the necessity of continuous flows of FDI to the Vietnamese transition economy.
 The point is also supported by Vuong (2003, 2004(a), 2007) and Pham and Vuong (2009).
-The capacity for the Vietnamese economy to absorb new FDI in the future depends much on how the country addresses the economic, political and institutional weaknesses.
+The capacity for the Vietnamese economy to absorb new FDI in the future depends much on how the country addresses economic, political and institutional weaknesses.

-Most economists agree that inward FDI has important impacts on the Vietnamese economy, especially in: (i) providing important financial resources; (ii) financing the rapid growth that Vietnam has experienced over 20 years; and (iii) providing market access for rising exports.
-Although the impact on employment has not been as expected, still the FDI sector plays an important role in introducing new ideas and processes in elevating skills and knowhow and proposing models that have been copied by domestic investors whose economic background was formed in a centrally planned economy.
-In addition, in Pham and Vuong (2009), the issue of general level of economic efficiency in the Vietnamese economy has been chronic with high ICOR and the state's investments overshadowing other sectors of the economy.
-This may cause both unfair competition in the marketplace and discouragement for the re-structuring of the state-run firms and the economy, a major and direct motivation for FDI flows in the form of M&A.
+Most economists agree that inward FDI has important impacts on the Vietnamese economy, especially in (i) Providing important financial resources, (ii) Financing the rapid growth that Vietnam has experienced over the 20 years, and (iii) Providing market access for rising exports.
+Although the impact on employment has not been as expected, still the FDI sector plays an important role in introducing new ideas and processes, in elevating skills and know-how, and proposing models that have been copied by domestic investors whose economic background was formed in a centrally planned economy.
+In addition, in Pham and Vuong (2009) the issue of general level of economic efficiency in the Vietnamese economy has been chronic, with high ICOR and State's investments overshadow other sector of the economy.
+This may cause both unfair competition in the marketplace and discouragement for the restructuring of state-run firms and the economy, a major and direct motivation for FDI flows in the form of M&A.